daphnesmit/use-awesome-websocket/README_DEV.md

 - ⚡️[tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 Used to bundle package as ESM and CJS modules.
 Supports TypeScript, Code Splitting, PostCSS, and more out of the box.
 - 📖 [Storybook](https://storybook.js.org/) - Build UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 - 🧪 [Vitest](https://vitest.dev/) - A testing framework for JavaScript.
 Preconfigured to work with TypeScript and JSX.
-- 🔼 [Release-it](https://github.com/release-it/release-it/) - release-it is a command line tool to automatically generate a new GitHub Release and populates it with the changes (commits) made since the last release.
+- 🔼 [Semantic Release](https://github.com/semantic-release/semantic-release) - semantic-release automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the package.
 - 🐙 [Test & Publish via Github Actions](https://docs.github.com/en/actions) - CI/CD workflows for your package.
 Run tests on every commit plus integrate with Github Releases to automate publishing package to NPM and Storybook to Github Pages.
 - 📄 [Commitizen](https://github.com/commitizen/cz-cli) — When you commit with Commitizen, you'll be prompted to fill out any required commit fields at commit time.
 - 🐶 [Husky](https://github.com/typicode/husky) — Run scripts before committing.